 29 November 2021

-But gas is a fossil fuel and it’s not a ‘light’ alternative to the others.
+But this distinction is artificial: gas is a fossil fuel and it’s not a ‘light’ alternative to the others.
 Scientific studies are showing, again and again, that energy from gas can be as climate-damaging as that from coal.
 Methane, which is its key component, is a highly potent greenhouse gas, around 86 times worse for the climate than carbon dioxide over a 20-year period.
-Even the Commission knows that: it pledged to reduce global methane emissions, saying it “is regarded as the single most effective strategy to reduce global warming in the near term”.
+Even the Commission itself knows that: it pledged to reduce global methane emissions, saying it “is regarded as the single most effective strategy to reduce global warming in the near term”.